beagleboard/beaglev-ahead/README.md

       * USB controller (including register map)
 * Clear legal path to usage
    * Verify the IP in the SoC is licensed for use
+   * Verify the IP *user* documentation can be public
    * Signed 3P agreement
 * Supplier part commitment
    * 10k parts for launch